There is No Intercession in the Hereafter according to the Qur'an

 "Believers, give away some of what We have provided for you before a Day arrives on which there is no trading, no close friendship and no intercession.
 It is the disbelievers who are the wrongdoers."
 (Qur'an 2:254)

-Above clearly states there is no intercession.
+The above verses clearly state that there is no intercession.
+Furthermore:

 "Warn by it (the Qur'an) those who fear they will be gathered to their Lord, having no protector or intercessor apart from Him, so hopefully they will guard against evil."
 (Qur'an 6:51)